 It’s an important statement, because there are some patients who do seem to believe they have been somehow beatifically tapped to represent that patient voice.

-And this is seen most often, of course, in patients most closely resembling the nicely-recovered Patient A. That’s simply because such patients must by definition be healthy enough to contribute considerable energy to the task – energy that is beyond the capacity of many still-ill people like Patient B.
+And this is seen most often, of course, in patients most closely resembling the nicely-recovered patient Betty.
+That’s simply because such patients must by definition be healthy enough to contribute considerable energy to the task – energy that is beyond the capacity of many still-ill people like patient Boop.

 “I am public about this disease in order to shed light on the daily lives of women living with this diagnosis, rather than hiding behind the pink party line that is the only one that gets the spotlight.”

-We like to be inspired by winners (like Patient A) but we feel uncomfortable around all those losers (like Patient B).
+We like to be inspired by winners (like Patient A, Betty) but we feel uncomfortable around all those “losers” (like Patient B, Boop).

 Yet as Dave himself wrote in 2012: